kot-begemot-uk/uml-howto-v2/RunningUML.md

     that a COW file has not been specified as the image.
 To turn them off, use the d flag after ubdX
     1. UBD supports TRIM - asking the Host OS to reclaim any unused blocks in the image.
 To turn it off, specify the t flag after ubdX
-1. root= root device - most likely /dev/ubd0 (this is a Linux
+1. root= root device - most likely /dev/ubd0 (this is a Linux filesystem image)

 ### Important Optional Arguments